 The VIEW key is used to cycle through all available views.
 Press the VIEW key to advance to the next view.
-Repeatedly pressing VIEW cycles through all the available views.
-Views can be hidden to optimize the system to your fishing requirements (see Views or Setup Menu: Select Views).
+Repeatedly pressing VIEW cycles through all views available.
+Views can be hidden to optimize the system to your fishing requirements (see Views and Views Menu Tab).